GuillaumePtj/BOB/README.md

 ### Matrix system

 Now that we are controlling the motors 1 by 1 by giving the angle command to each of the motors, it is time to control the motor in position.
 To put this into practice we have to go through a matrix system.
-he matrix system will allow us to find the angles that each motor must adopt for the robot to reach a desired position.
+The matrix system will allow us to find the angles that each motor must adopt for the robot to reach a desired position.

 Ex :
 the Raspberry sends the following instructions to the STM: